-Trips - Excused absence of a student for the purpose of an educational family vacation must be approved through administration, in writing, several days prior to the trip.
+Trips - Excused absence of a student for the purpose of an educational family vacation must be approved through administration, in writing by completing a Trip Approval Form, several days prior to the trip.
 Trips taken without prior approval are automatically coded as unlawful.
 Days used for family trips/activities may not exceed a total of 10 school days during the school year.
-Upon returning to school, students may have 5 school days to make up any missed work that was not included on the Green Trip Sheet.
+Upon returning to school, students may have 5 school days to make up any missed work.
+Students and teachers should work together to determine the best way to accomplish the work provided on the Green Trip Sheet.